root-project/web/for_developers/doxygen/index.md

 ### Free functions documentation

-Doxygen does not document default parameters of free functions if the only doxygen ocumentation provided for the function is in source files (as opposed to header files).
+Doxygen does not document default parameters of free functions if the only doxygen documentation provided for the function is in source files (as opposed to header files).
 To bypass this issue it is enough to provide a brief documentation for such functions in the header file.
 For example if the source file is: